tomMoral/adopty/README.md

 ## Compat

-This package have been developed and tested with `python3.6`.
-It is therefore not guaranteed to work with earlier version of python.
+This package has been developed and tested with `python3.6`.
+It is therefore not guaranteed to work with earlier versions of python.

-## Install the repo on your machine
+## Install the repository on your machine

 This package can easily be installed using `pip`, with the following command: